Philippus/elastic4s/README.md

 Not all requests have a json body.
 For example _get-by-id_ is modelled purely by http query parameters, there is no json body to output.
 And some requests aren't supported by the show method - you will get an implicit not found error during compliation if that is the case

-Also, as a reminder, the TCP client does not send JSON to the nodes, it uses a binary protocol, so the provided JSON should be used as a debugging tool only.
-For the HTTP client the output is exactly what is sent.

 ## Synchronous Operations